ug1y/blockchain_papers/README.md

 >Note: This paper provided the first systematic exposition Bitcoin and the many related cryptocurrencies.
 The authors identified three key components of Bitcoin’s design, which is Transaction & Scripts, Consensus & Mining, and Peer-to-Peer Network.
 The analysis of Bitcoin’s properties and future stability stands in theory position to get some insight.
 This paper is good for readers to grasp the core of Bitcoin.

 ## Consensus
+[S&P '14] [Permacoin: Repurposing Bitcoin Work for Data Preservation](Consensus/2014_Permacoin_Repurposing_Bitcoin_Work_for_Data_Preservation.pdf).
+Miller A, Juels A, Shi E, Parno B, Katz J.
+>Note: The authors modified Bitcoin by repurposing mining resources from electric power to distributed storage of archival data.
+The scheme designs an alternative block header based on Proofs-of-Retrievability (PORs), which means that miners should work for generating valid PORs to get block reward.
+Successfully minting money with this SOP requires local, random access to a copy of a file.

 ## Scalability
 [CCS '16] [A Secure Sharding Protocol For Open Blockchains](Scalability/2016_A_Secure_Sharding_Protocol_For_Open_Blockchains.pdf).
 Luu L, Narayanan V, Zheng C, Baweja K, Gilbert S, Saxena P.